 Breastfeeding at work

-If you want to continue breastfeeding when you head back to work, then that’s absolutely your right (Acas 2014; Maternity Action 2017).
-Whether you’ll be pumping milk while in work or bringing your child in to feed, your employer needs to make sure that you have access to somewhere safe to rest (Acas 2014; Maternity Action 2017).
+If you want to continue breastfeeding when you head back to work, then that’s absolutely your right (Acas, 2014; Maternity Action, no date c).
+Whether you’ll be pumping milk while in work or bringing your child in to feed, your employer needs to make sure that you have access to somewhere safe to do so (Acas, 2014; Maternity Action, no date c).

-They also need to make sure that it’s safe for you to work by making reasonable adjustments to your working conditions or hours of work (Acas 2014; Maternity Action 2017).
+They also need to make sure that it’s safe for you to work by making reasonable adjustments to your working conditions or hours of work (Acas, 2014; Maternity Action, no date c).